Naga Chaitanya: Breakthrough and early struggle (2009–2012)

-Career fluctuation with few successes (2013–2018)
+Commercial success and fluctuations (2013–2018)

 Chaitanya's next film, Tadakha in 2013, was an official remake of N. Lingusamy's Tamil action film Vettai.
 The Hindu wrote: "Naga Chaitanya shows tremendous improvement even his last outing, the debacle called Bejawada.
 He is in sync with his role, exudes over confidence and seems to have had funny stunt sequences and comic portions.
 Reprising a role played by an established actor like Arya is no mean task and Chaitanya pulls it off rather well."
 The film was commercially successful, giving the actor a much needed break.

 In 2014, Chaitanya appeared in the period-drama Manam, which also featured his grandfather, Akkineni Nageswara Rao, and father, Nagarjuna.
 He played two roles in the film, which were of a middle class father in 1983 and a happy-go-lucky college student.
 Deccan Chronicle wrote: "Naga Chaitanya has done a decent job and compared to his earlier films he matured a lot as an actor."
 Sify.com wrote "There is lot of improvement in Naga Chaitanya's acting.
 He looks natural and has done justice to his role."

 His next release was the political-drama Autonagar Surya, directed by Deva Katta, in which he played Surya, a skilled mechanic.
 Upon release, the film received mixed reviews from critics, who however appreciated Chaitanya's performance in the film calling it one of his best efforts.
 The film ended up as a flop.
 The Hindu wrote: "One rarely gets to see Naga Chaitanya smiling in this film.
 Chaitanya brings in the right amount of grit and intensity required for his role and shows that he can carry a film on his shoulders with the help of an able director."

-He later starred in romantic comedy Oka Laila Kosam.
+He later starred in romantic comedy Oka Laila Kosam in 2014.
 The Times of India wrote, "Oka Laila Kosam is a simple love story which doesn't quite leave you with a big smile on your face, but it has enough mojo, if you are a big sucker for romance."
 In 2015, he played the lead in the action-crime drama Dohchay, directed by Sudheer Varma.
-Later that year, he was brought aboard for Gautham Vasudev Menon's bilingual romantic thriller film Sahasam Swasaga Sagipo.